yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

         - Make and meet commitments by self-organizing
         - Hands-on individual contributor
     - Time allocation
-      - Internal & External
       - Avoid to cross multiple teams or have external dependencies
         - If couldn't, work with external team to define interface clearly
         - Avoid multi-tasks
       - Keep focus in sprint team
         - Only accept work from sprint backlogs
         - Focus on current sprint tasks and commitments
         - Have contributions on all sprint meetings
     - Skill
       - Technical
         - Full stack